matsim-vsp/parallel_qsim_rust/README.md

 # Rust Q-Sim

-This is a port of Matsim's Q-Sim to Rust
+This is a port of Matsim's Q-Sim to Rust.
+My current notes on the project are [here](https://docs.google.com/document/d/1DkrSJ7KnKXfy2qg8wWyE7c9OPqOUB63px6wmkwuIS9M/edit?usp=sharing)

 ## Set Up